-On the other hand, the EU has emphasised investment in open-source AI through initiatives such as its Digital Europe Programme.198 The EU has provided €20 million funding to the OpenEuroLLM project,199 which is developing an open-source family of LLMs in European languages, and is funding a project to make a European high-performing open-source foundation model available for downstream finetuning.200 The EU's investments in AI openness appear designed to complement national-level investments and development efforts by member states such as France (see below).
+On the other hand, the EU has emphasised investment in open-source AI through initiatives such as its Digital Europe Programme.
+The EU has provided €20 million funding to the OpenEuroLLM project, which is developing an open-source family of LLMs in European languages, and is funding a project to make a European high-performing open-source foundation model available for downstream finetuning.
+The EU's investments in open AI appear designed to complement national-level investments and development efforts by member states such as France (see below).